 Your passport details are required to purchase a Turkish property along with a local tax number.
 We will take you to the tax office to obtain a local tax number for you.
 Your tax number is also required to open your bank account in Turkey.
 You will also need two recent photographs (4cm x 6cm); you can get them in Turkey but it maybe useful to get two sets before you travel to Turkey.

-Although it is not compulsory to use a lawyer to buy a Turkish property, we strongly recommend you do.
+Although it is not compulsory to use a real estate lawyer to buy a Turkish property, we strongly recommend you do.
 We have a panel of independent Turkish lawyers should you choose to use one based both in Turkey and the UK.
-A lawyer will typically charge £500 – £1,000 for their services, to this you need to add the purchase tax (4% on the declared value of your property in Turkey (Increased from 3.3% to 4% in September 2012), accommodation tax, water and electricity connections charges, notary fee and translation fees.
+A lawyer will typically charge £500 - £1,000 for their services, to this you need to add the purchase tax (3% on the declared value of your property in Turkey (Increased from 3.3% to 4% in September 2012 & decreased from 4% to 3% in 2017.), accommodation tax, water and electricity connections charges, notary fee and translation fees.
 Depending on the value of your property you should typically allow £1,500 for all these fees and costs.
 Ask for a quote from a lawyer before you use them.
 Should you choose not to use a lawyer the cost will be about £800.

 Once you have signed the contract on the Turkish property you wish to buy, you can transfer the money into our HSBC clients account in the UK or transfer the money directly from your own bank.
 If you are going to transfer the money directly from your own bank we recommended you use a specialist commercial foreign exchange company for the best exchange rates.